thephpleague/factory-muffin/UPGRADING.md

 The exceptions have been completely overhauled.
 Each exception is documented with the documentation for the functions that throw them.

-You can see an diagram showing the exception hierarchy here:
+You can see a diagram showing the exception hierarchy here:

 ![diagram](https://cloud.githubusercontent.com/assets/2829600/3790579/8fc52572-1b0d-11e4-96b1-7f0eac0dc10d.png)